pudly/schmopera-hugo/content/articles/in-review-earnest-the-importance-of-being.md

 date = "2015-04-29T23:19:00-04:00"
 lastmod = "2015-05-09T12:56:00-04:00"
 publishDate = "2015-04-30T13:55:00-04:00"
 short_description = "Last night I went to opening night of Earnest, the Importance of Being at Toronto Operetta Theatre.
 The piece, by Victor Davies and Eugene Benson, had its premiere in 2008.
-It's a rare thing to find an original Canadian operetta, and this one is a hilarious and charming take on Oscar Wilde's *The Importance of Being Earnest*." slug = "in-review-earnest-the-importance-of-being" title = "In review: Earnest, the Importance of Being"
+It&#039;s a rare thing to find an original Canadian operetta, and this one is a hilarious and charming take on Oscar Wilde&#039;s *The Importance of Being Earnest*." slug = "in-review-earnest-the-importance-of-being" title = "In review: Earnest, the Importance of Being"
 +++